-Known as BRGPS from 2000, the existing school premises were originally built in 1940 - 1941 to house the Northcote Training College (羅富國師範學院).
+Known as BRGPS from 2000, the existing school premises were originally built between 1940 and 1941 to house the Northcote Training College (羅富國師範學院).
 The building contract was awarded to Messrs.
 Cheong Hing & Co. in early 1940.
 The new building, named after Governor Sir Geoffry Alexander Stafford Northcote (1937 - 1941), was completed in April 1941 and formally opened by him on the 23rd of the same month.
-The history of the institution dates from 1939, when it was named the Teachers' Training College (香港師資學院) and formally opened on 18 September 1939 as the first full-time teacher training college in Hong Kong, with a two-year fulltime course constituted by an English section (24 students) and a Chinese section (24 students), in each of which were enrolled 12 men and 12 women.
-But it was only temporarily housed in the old converted Superintendent's Quarters of the Government Civil Hospital on Hospital Road.
+The history of the Northcote Training College can be traced back to 1939, when the Teachers' Training College (香港師資學院), the first full-time teacher training college in Hong Kong, was formally opened on 18 September 1939.
 It was renamed Northcote Training College in 1941 when it was moved to its new, purpose-built premises at No. 9A Bonham Road.

 The founding of the Teachers' Training College occurred in response to calls for reform of the education system in Hong Kong.
-In 1935, the Report on Education in Hong Kong was compiled by Edmund Burney, His Majesty's Inspector of Schools.
-The Burney Report presented an extensive review on the education system of the colony at the time, 1 with recommendations including the expansion of vernacular education, enhancement of the curriculum in government and grant-in-aid schools (for instance, through expanded provision of liberal education, with subjects such as physical education, music and arts and crafts) and the improvement of teacher training.
+In 1935, Edmund Burney, His Majesty's Inspector of Schools compiled the Report on Education in Hong Kong.
+The Burney Report presented an extensive review on the education system of the colony at the time, with recommendations including the expansion of vernacular education, enhancement of the curriculum in government and grant-in-aid schools (for instance, through expanded provision of liberal education, with subjects such as physical education, music and arts and crafts) and the improvement of teacher training.
+To realise such reforms, it was recommended that "a new Government Normal School, or considerable additions to the present premises, may be necessary".2